OpenThermochronology/CoolingFDHM/README.md

-# Time of cooling FDHM
+# Time of cooling using FDHM
 Estimate the timing of initial cooling in a QTQt time-temperature inversion within a [time] window by the full duration at half-maximum (FDHM) method